fabiohsv-cit/ciandt-components-utilities/README.md

    - apply jquery slim scroll plugin on element

 * appValidateEquals
-   - apply a validate equals between two fields, emit flag "equal" on ngModel
+   - sets an "equals" valdation between two fields, emit flag "equal" on ngModel
    ```html
    <input ng-model="password">
    <input ng-model="confirmPassword" app-validate-equals="password">
    ```
 * appFullScreenPage
-   - should be used on first element of page to shows its full screen.
+   - should be used on first element of a page to show it in full screen.
 This directive apply body-wide css class on body element.

 * appDynamicDirective
    - this directive can be used to apply another directive dynamically